 A terminology database is usually included within a CAT tool.
 This is a multilingual dictionary, which allows translators to choose the correct terms for the text they're translating.
 Using consistent terminology within a document and throughout a project is extremely important - especially in technical translation.

-Although these may sound very similar, and clients often confuse the two, there is a huge difference between machine translation and CAT tool.
+Although a CAT tool may sound very similar to machine translation, there is a huge difference between them.
 Both use software to help create translations, but in completely different ways.